samarthakur412/invoice-intelligence-system/readme.md

 <h2><a class="anchor" id="application"></a>🖥️End to End Application</h2>

-A streamlit application demonstration the complete pipeline:
+A streamlit application demonstrates the complete pipeline:

 - input invoice details
 - Predict expected freight